StrategicA11y - Strategic Web Accessibility Workshop

 WebAIM has trained tens of thousands of web developers across the world.
 Clients include PayPal, IBM, eBay, the Internal Revenue Service, several state governments, and over 200 colleges and universities.
 WebAIM trainers have presented at hundreds of conferences and meetings around the world and are active in web accessibility standards development.

 The training will be held in Room 307 of the Center for Persons with Disabilities at Utah State University.
 This is the home to WebAIM.
-Participants are encouraged to stay and make reservations at the nearby University Inn.

 Registration includes light refreshments and coffee, and lunch on all three days.
 Computers are not provided, but complimentary wireless internet access will be provided.
 We recommend that participants bring a laptop or tablet.